NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 This made it so that I could find anything *starting* with CASPER.

-Turns out, there is an entire other directory that I didn't notice before: `./sandbox/casper_sandbox/`
+Turns out, there is an entire other directory that I didnt notice before: `./sandbox/casper_sandbox/`

 After rooting around this directory, I found `./sandbox/casper_sandbox/casper_workplace/Tutorial/demo/sysgen/sysgen/`